openceo2025/boatshooting/README.md

 );
 ```

 4. Place the contents of the `public` directory in your web server's document root.
+   To try the full ranking flow locally you need a PHP server.
+A simple option is
-For quick local testing you can simply run `python -m http.server` from the repository root and access `http://localhost:8000/public/`.
+   to run `php -S localhost:8000` from the repository root and access
+   `http://localhost:8000/public/`.
+Running `python -m http.server` only serves
+   static files and will not execute the PHP scripts used for score submission.
 5. Update credentials in `server/config.php` if necessary.

 ## Running